The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics

-On the other hand, if X uses a good strategy, then the only responses for Y that obtain $R$ for her also yield $R$ for X.
+On the other hand, if X uses a good plan, then the only responses for Y that obtain $R$ for her also yield $R$ for X.

-The strategy $Repeat = (1, 1, 0, 0)$ is an agreeable strategy that is not of Nash type.
+The plan $Repeat = (1, 1, 0, 0)$ is an agreeable plan that is not of Nash type.
 If both players use $Repeat$, then the initial outcome repeats forever.
 If the initial outcome is $cd$, then $s_Y = T$ and $s_X = S$.

-For a strategy $\pp$, we define the \emph{X Press-Dyson vector} $\tp = \pp - \ee_{12}$, where $\ee_{12} = (1, 1, 0, 0)$.
+For a plan $\pp$, we define the \emph{X Press-Dyson vector} $\tp = \pp - \ee_{12}$, where $\ee_{12} = (1, 1, 0, 0)$.
 Considering the utility of the following result of Hilbe, Nowak and Sigmund, its proof, taken from Appendix A of [8], is remarkably simple.

-\begin{theo} Assume that X uses the strategy $\pp$ with X Press-Dyson vector $\tp$.
-If the opponent Y uses a strategy pattern that yields a sequence of distributions $\{ \vv^{n} \}$, then
+\begin{theo} Assume that X uses the plan $\pp$ with X Press-Dyson vector $\tp$.
+If the initial plays and the general plan of Y yields the sequence of distributions $\{ \vv^{n} \}$, then